stevan-vanderwerf-sonarsource/sonartools/README.md

 # Pre-requisites
 The pre-requisites for running this script are having docker and docker-compose installed.
-Additionally, docker-compose needs to be >= v1.28.0 to take advantage of the --profile parameter
+Additionally, docker-compose needs to be >= v1.28.0 to take advantage of the --profile parameter The script will expect an .env file with a minimum of the following variables (you can populate the username/password with your choice):

+    SONAR_JDBC_USERNAME=
+    SONAR_JDBC_PASSWORD=
+    SONAR_JDBC_URL=jdbc:postgresql://db:5432/sonardb

 # Running script
 The script is run by calling the sonar.py entrypoint, for example: